iroh-eh/website/content/english/authors/siva-krishna.md

     link: https://www.linkedin.com/in/nalla-siva-krishna-sai-a83a461a4/
 ---

 Worked at Alphagrep.
-ECE IIT Kharagpur
+ECE IIT Kharagpur.